--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Experience Palm Springs like a Local.

-Welcome to Palm Springs, a desert oasis that offers visitors an abundance of sunshine, stunning scenery and a vibrant culture.
-This is a very special place and locals choose to live here over so many other popular cities.
-To truly experience the city like a local, here is your Palm Springs local’s guide.
+Welcome to Palm Springs, a desert oasis that offers visitors an abundance of sunshine, stunning scenery, and a vibrant culture.
+This is an extraordinary place, and locals choose to live here over in so many other popular cities.
+Here is your Palm Springs local’s guide to truly experience the city like a local.

 Stay Local

 Midcentury modern architecture is one of the defining features of Palm Springs.
-The style emerged in the post-World War II era and is characterized by clean lines, simple forms, and a focus on functionality.
+The style emerged in the post-World War II era, characterized by clean lines, simple forms, and a focus on functionality.
 It was a departure from the ornate, decorative styles that had previously dominated architecture.

 Locals who own midcentury modern homes have meticulously restored them and kept their original style of footprints, ensuring that they will continue to be appreciated for generations to come.
-A great way to experience Palm Springs like a local is to rent a midcentury home, and there are many to choose.
-We recommend booking through a local vacation rental agency for best overall service.
+A great way to experience Palm Springs like a local is to rent a midcentury home, and there are many to choose from.
+We recommend booking through a local vacation rental agency for the best overall service.

 Palm Springs Vacation Rental Guide